Inferno filming locations

 INFERNO MOVIE LOCATIONS IN ISTANBUL

-The Italian woman guide revealed a painful truth to Robert Langdon and Sienna Brooks, that they had chosen the ‘wrong’ city in an attempt to find the hidden ‘black death’.
-A new goal is no less than finding the cradle of Enrico Dandolo, a man who initiated the Crusade, which once leads to the sack of Constantinople.
-The disheartened professor admits, that Istanbul in Turkey is the right destination for the two seekers.
+The Italian woman guide revealed a painful truth to Robert Langdon and Sienna Brooks: that they had chosen the ‘wrong’ city in an attempt to find the hidden ‘black death’.
+A new goal is no less than finding the cradle of Enrico Dandolo, a man who initiated the Crusade, which once led to the sack of Constantinople.
+The disheartened professor admits that Istanbul in Turkey is the right destination for the two seekers.
 It is the city to witness this final movie battle for the sake of mankind against the madman and the medieval ‘black death’.

 GRAND BAZAAR

-The panoramic bird’s view of another great city Istanbul is being followed by the scene with Sienna Brooks, walking her away between the narrow merchant streets.
-It’s not hard to guess that the ancient city has dozens of markets, from small historical ones to the gigantic modern glass pavilions, yet it would be inexcusable for the movie makers to waste a chance to shoot at the KAPALI CARSI (Grand Market), recently movie-recognizable thanks to 007 and Bond’s chase along the roof in ‘Skyfall’.
+The panoramic bird’s view of another great city, Istanbul, is followed by the scene with Sienna Brooks walking away between the narrow merchant streets.
+It’s not hard to guess that the ancient city has dozens of markets, from small historical ones to gigantic modern glass pavilions, yet it would be inexcusable for the movie makers to waste a chance to shoot at the KAPALI CARSI (Grand Market), recently movie-recognizable thanks to 007 and Bond’s chase along the roof in ‘Skyfall’.
 Regardless of the blurred background, a piece of attentiveness is enough to recognize the streets of the world-famous market of Istanbul.
-A few seconds after the character of Felicity Jones leaves the indoor covered part of the market, we follow her along the cozy merchant street with a SAHAFLAR CARSISI sign, which identifies the biggest book market in a city, indeed located just a few steps from the ‘Grand Market’.
+A few seconds after the character of Felicity Jones leaves the indoor covered part of the market, we follow her along the cozy merchant street with a SAHAFLAR CARSISI sign, which identifies the biggest book market in the city, indeed located just a few steps from the ‘Grand Market’.

 GRAND BAZAAR Inferno filming locations Istanbul